-Established in 2000, Lumus360 are the UK's leading provider of 360 degree feedback services for organisations, trainers and consultants.
+Established in 2000, Lumus360 are the UK's leading provider of 360 degree feedback tools and services for organizations, trainers and consultants.

-Over the last 18 years, we’ve had the privilege of building in excess of 800 bespoke 360 feedback systems and have developed expertise, second to none when it comes to the design, build and implementation of 360 feedback in the context of:
+Over the last 22 years, we’ve had the privilege of building in excess of 1000 bespoke 360 feedback tools and have developed expertise, second to none when it comes to the design, build and implementation of 360 degree feedback in the context of:

 - Supporting leadership and management development programmes

-- Embedding new ways of working/ realigning management cultures to competency and behavioural frameworks
+- Embedding new ways of working/ realigning management cultures to behavioural and organisational values frameworks

-- Continuous personal development - Enabling managers to take their performance to the next level
+- Continuous personal/ professional development - Enabling managers to take their performance to the next level

 - Supporting underperforming managers to raise their game